canalplus/rx-player/doc/tutorials/track_selection.md

     re-download a completely different track.

-    Even more important, the transition won't be smooth at all because we will have to stop to build some buffer on the wanted track.
+    Even more important, the transition won't be smooth at all because we will have to stop to build some buffer with the wanted track instead.

 Thankfully, there exists another set of APIs we call the "track preferences".